 - The Provost will possess a wide range of excellent communication skills to clearly and succinctly articulate the Texas Tech academic mission and vision to both internal and external constituencies.

-- The Provost will show commitment to hiring and retaining a high quality, diverse faculty and staff and will encourage diversity at all levels of the institution.
+- The Provost will show commitment to hiring and retaining a high quality, diverse faculty and staff, and will encourage diversity, inclusion, and equity at all levels of the institution.